MatiasNAmendola/crystal-1/index.md

 Questions or suggestions?
 Ask in our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/crystal-lang) or join our IRC channel #crystal-lang at irc.freenode.net

+#### Status

+The project is in pre-alpha stage: we are still designing the language and prototying a compiler in Ruby, while at the same time writing a compiler in Crystal.

 #### Latest entries from our blog:

 {% for post in site.posts %}